msveshnikov/holiday-card/src/App.md

 ## Overview

 This file contains the main React component for the Holiday Card Generator application.
-It provides a user interface for generating personalized Christmas messages using various inputs and styling options.
+It provides a user interface for generating personalized Holiday messages using various inputs and styling options.
 The component integrates with an API to generate messages and manages user credits and message history.